-Monitoring floods presents a significant challenge due to their unpredictable nature and potentially devastating consequences.
-Existing flood datasets can be broadly categorized into satellite image datasets~\cite{9460988, essd-14-1549-2022, 9882096, papagiannaki2022developing, xu2025floodcastbench, bonafilia2020sen1floods11} and time series monitoring datasets~\cite{xu2023impact,kabir2020deep, ADIKARI2021105136,RUMA2023100951,klingler2021lamah,essd-13-3847-2021,chagas2020camels}.
-Satellite image datasets utilize remote sensing to capture surface water extent~\cite{rs16040656}.
-While effective in delineating flood-affected areas, this type of dataset~\cite{xu2025floodcastbench,bonafilia2020sen1floods11} often lacks crucial temporal dynamics and information on the underlying hydrological and meteorological factors that drive flood formation, limiting its utility for in-depth modeling.
-Time series monitoring datasets, on the other hand, typically utilize fixed monitoring stations to record hydrological-related data such as soil moisture, water level, and temperature.
-A prominent example within this category is the CAMELS-x family of datasets~\cite{addor2017camels,alvarez2018camels,coxon2020camels,chagas2020camels, essd-13-3847-2021}.
-For instance, CAMELS-BR~\cite{chagas2020camels} encompasses data from 3,679 gauges across Brazil.
-LamaH-CE~\cite{klingler2021lamah} provides daily and hourly time series data from 882 gauges, including runoff, meteorological variables, and catchment attributes.
-In~\cite{kirschstein2024merit}, LamaH-CE is used as a benchmark for flood forecasting, primarily focusing on temporal and spatial aspects.
-However, these datasets primarily focus on general hydrological modeling.
-Analyzing compound floods, as highlighted in~\cite{nhess-20-2681-2020}, necessitates detailed data on rainfall, water levels, and groundwater, which are often limited in existing time series datasets.
+\textbf{Flood Datasets}.
+Monitoring floods presents a significant challenge due to unpredictable nature and potentially devastating consequences.
+Existing flood datasets can be broadly categorized into satellite image datasets~\citep{9460988, essd-14-1549-2022, 9882096, papagiannaki2022developing, xu2025floodcastbench, bonafilia2020sen1floods11} and time series monitoring datasets~\citep{xu2023impact,kabir2020deep, ADIKARI2021105136,RUMA2023100951,klingler2021lamah,essd-13-3847-2021,chagas2020camels}.
+Satellite image datasets utilize remote sensing to capture the extent of surface water~\citep{rs16040656}.
+While effective in delineating flood-affected areas, this type of dataset~\citep{xu2025floodcastbench,bonafilia2020sen1floods11} often lacks temporal dynamics and information on the underlying hydrological and meteorological factors driving flood formation.
+Time series monitoring datasets typically utilize fixed monitoring stations to record hydrological-related data such as soil moisture and temperature.
+A prominent example within this category is the CAMELS-x family of datasets~\citep{addor2017camels,alvarez2018camels,coxon2020camels,chagas2020camels, essd-13-3847-2021}.
+For instance, CAMELS-BR~\citep{chagas2020camels} encompasses data from 3,679 gauges across Brazil.
+LamaH-CE~\citep{klingler2021lamah} provides daily and hourly time series data from 882 gauges, including runoff and catchment attributes.
+In~\citep{kirschstein2024merit}, LamaH-CE is used as a benchmark for flood forecasting, primarily focusing on water stream data across temporal and spatial aspects.
+In summary, these datasets primarily focus on general hydrological modeling.
+Analyzing compound floods, as highlighted in~\citep{nhess-20-2681-2020}, necessitates detailed data on rainfall, water levels, and groundwater, which are often limited in existing time series datasets.